jest-community/eslint-plugin-jest/docs/rules/no-jasmine-globals.md

 `jest` uses `jasmine` as a test runner.
 A side effect of this is that both a `jasmine` object, and some jasmine-specific globals, are exposed to the test environment.
 Most functionality offered by Jasmine has been ported to Jest, and the Jasmine globals will stop working in the future.
-Developers should therefor migrate to Jest's documented API instead of relying on the undocumented Jasmine API.
+Developers should therefore migrate to Jest's documented API instead of relying on the undocumented Jasmine API.